Steven-Minuk/TAMUC_ResearchAssistant/README.md

 I have been working as a Research Assistant in the Computer Science Department at Texas A&M University-Commerce since September 2023.

 From September 2023 to August 2024, I worked under Dr.Omar El Ariss, handling course materials for COSC 1436(Fundamental Programming 1) and COSC 1437(Fundamental Programming 2).
 During this session, individually, I developed Arcade PingPong & Maze games with Python.
-Also, I developed the Mortal Kombat game with Python & Java with Professor Omar El Ariss for COSC 1436 & COSC 1437 courses.
+Also, I developed the Mortal Kombat game using Python & Java with Professor Omar El Ariss for COSC 1436 & COSC 1437 courses.

 Since September 2024, I have been working under Dr.Jinoh Kim and Dr.Dongeun Lee with 2 graduate students by researching NTPP(Neural Temporal Point Processes) using Machine Learning.
 Especially, I am in charge of Pre-Processing the data which will be used for machine learning.